Leofric Missal: Contents

-The rest of the manuscript, which is named "C" by Warren, is a collection of a variety of texts written by over thirty different scribes throughout the 10th and 11th century.
+The rest of the manuscript, which is named "C" by Warren, is a collection of a variety of texts written by over thirty different scribes throughout the 10th and 11th centuries.
 The information relates to the Mass, manumissions, and other notes and were all written by English scribes.
 The "C" information is not in one coherent block, as it is not only added at the beginning and the end of the manuscript, but also occupies blank spaces throughout the other two sections.

-Warren suggested that section "A" was brought by Leofric to England in the 1040s, when Leofric returned from the Continent.
+Warren suggested that section "A" was brought by Leofric to England in the 1040s when Leofric returned from the Continent.
 Warren felt that Leofric then added "B", which was a pre-existing manuscript that Leofric acquired, and "C", which were notes that Leofric had accumulated.
-Other scholars, however, including Robert Desham, feel that section "A" was in England by about 940 or so.
+Other scholars, however, including Robert Desham, feel that section "A" was in England by about 940.
 Desham then argues that "B" was specifically composed before 979 to bring a foreign and older sacramentary up to date.
 "C", according to Desham, was composed over time during the 10th and 11th centuries, and thus Leofric had little hand in the creation of the Missal.